InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 Firstly, let’s tell the difference between the former two.

-Both `call`  and `apply`  are used to change what `this` refers to.Their role is the same, but the way to pass the parameters is different.
+Both `call`  and `apply`  are used to change what `this` refers to.
+Their role is the same, but the way to pass the parameters is different.

 In addition to the first parameter,  `call` can accept an argument list, while  `apply` accepts a single array of arguments.